Skip to content

 1. Edit the TOC — update Title, Notes, Author

-2. Edit Core.lua — change the slash command, add your init logic
+2. Edit Init.lua — change the slash commands and edit ns.defaults for your settings

-3. Edit Config.lua — define your default settings
+4. Edit Config.lua — wire up your settings panel

 5. Update .luacheckrc — add your global names